Al-Barr419/GameOfLife/README.md

 ## Structure

-* `documents`: Contains folders for both of your draft and final submissions.
-README.md files are included in both.
+* `documents`: Contains all the files for the draft and final submissions.
-* `run.py`: Referance python file, not used anywhere, just used to refer to bauhaus syntax.
+* `visualizer.py`: Helper python file in order to create a visual representation in the terminal.
 * `currentRun.py`: Main running function, contains all the propositions and constraints.
 * `test.py`: Run this file to confirm that your submission has everything required.
 This essentially just means it will check for the right files and sufficient theory size.
+* `Dockerfile`: Unedited Dockerfile used to create the Docker Image.